s-sohani/knowledge/Kuber/Objects/7-DEPLOYMENTS.md

 >If a Deployment is paused, the undo command won’t undo it until you resume the Deployment.

 ### Blocking rollouts of bad versions
+To automate previose section (rollout puase):
+The **minReadySeconds** property specifies how long a newly created pod should be ready before the pod is treated as available.
+Until the pod is available, the rollout process will not continue.
+You used this property to slow down your rollout process by having Kubernetes wait 10 seconds after a pod was ready before continuing with the rollout.